BigETI/pawn-map/README.md

-# Map implementation in PAWN
+# Hash-map implementation in PAWN

 ## Description
 This is a map data structure implementation in PAWN using binary search tree.